Statistical-Computational Trade-offs in Tensor PCA and Related Problems via Communication Complexity: Asymmetric Tensor PCA

 \subsection{Statistical-Computational Gap in $k$-ATPCA}

-The deliniations between the impossible phase, conjectured hard phase, and easy phase for $k$-ATPCA are the same as in (symmetric) $k$-TPCA.
+The delineations between the impossible phase, conjectured hard phase, and easy phase for $k$-ATPCA are the same as in (symmetric) $k$-TPCA.
 In particular, the known polynomial-time algorithms that accurately estimate $\bm V$ require $\ssize \lambda^2 \gtrsim \dim^{k/2}$~\citep{montanari2014statistical,zheng2015interpolating}.